FloTheSysadmin/VSHG/README.md

 -----------------------
 Weak Password ?
 No problem !
-VSHG uses a true random salt for each encrypted file , So your Passphrase will alway have a minimum of 12 byte in strength .
+VSHG uses a true random salt for each encrypted file , So your Passphrase will always have a minimum of 12 byte in strength .
 You could even use the same password twice for different files .
 The thing that makes VSHG so secure are the iterations .
 500 iterations means the output of the string is hashed 500x